amirhossein-peyvand/hotel-website-1/README.md

 # hotel-website-1
-This is the responsive website of a hypothetical hotel that I have not used technologies such as flexbox for this project.
+This is the responsive website of a hypothetical hotel that I have not used technologies such as flexbox for this project (floating has been used).